cinnamorev/cinnamorev/README.md

-# 💫About Me :
+# 💫About me :
-🕵️ I’m currently working on various projects which are mostly private.
+string 🕵️ = "I’m currently working on various projects which are mostly private.";

-💜 Pronouns: they / them
+string 💜 = "Pronouns: they / them";

-🎶 Lofi artist in my free-time
+string 🎶 = "Lofi artist in my freetime";

 # 💻Tech Stack